anupam587/movieapp/README.md

 Displays upcoming/top-rated/latest movie releases as well as
 movies according to their movie genres.

-Second is for administratin pupose for staff members ,they can access it on http://127.0.0.1:8000/admin
+Second is for administration pupose for staff members ,they can access it on http://127.0.0.1:8000/admin
 they can control what should be displayed on vistors page
 After login to admin panel under movies section four section are listed.
 Actors(casts) / Directors/ Categorys/ Movies